Anolis ernestwilliamsi: Etymology

 The specific name, ernestwilliamsi, is in honor of American herpetologist Ernest Edward Williams.

+Description

+Anolis ernestwilliamsi is a large member of the A. cristatellus species group growing to a SVL of at least 82 mm with smaller scales and larger digital pads than the related species.
+The colour differs to, they have a clear black, grey and white barred or reticulated pattern on the chin, which in the males extends onto teh front part of the chin flap, there is a bold pattern ofpale spits in the upper body, merging to form stripes towards the tail and there is a pale-edged dark bar on each hip.

 Geographic range

 A. ernestwilliamsi is known only from Carrot Rock, which is an islet south of Peter Island, in the British Virgin Islands.

 Habitat

 The preferred natural habitat of A. ernestwilliamsi is shrubland, at 6–28 m above sea level.

 Behavior

 A. ernestwilliamsi is terrestrial and saxicolous (rock dwelling).